vildocompany/vildocompany.github.io/_pages/data analysis.md

 4. Marital Status (0.20)
 5. Preferred Login Device (0.19)

 However, choosing features solely based on correlation is not advisable.
 For example feature like `Maritas Status` is something that's innate to customer and there is no action that could be taken.
-On the contrary, features like `Satisfaction Score` or `Hours Spend on App` are interesting features of users that are related to how the user perceive the platform.
+On the contrary, features like `Satisfaction Score` or `Hours Spend on App` are interesting characteristics of users that are related to how the user perceive the platform.

 ### Blockquotes